Editorial advisory

 Violation Context

-Cumberland County has recorded 63 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Cumberland County, New Jersey show 63 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 65.2 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 33,689 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance